Financial Independence for Women: Build Freedom and Security

 The path to financial independence cannot bypass education and confidence.

-Without literacy, money feels like a burden; with it, money becomes a tool for self-determination.
+Without literacy, money feels like a burden.
+With it, money becomes a tool for self-determination.

 Chapter 9 – Long-Term Wealth-Building Strategies for Women